UnsupportedCallbackException/renting-apartment/README.md

 > TL;DR

 1. Decide what you want
-2. Cheque book
+2. Check book
 3. Co-signer
 4. Internet
 5. Facebook account

 First of all, you need to define variants that you would be looking for.
 The more precise you can describe what you want, the less options you would have to go thru.
 Decide how many rooms you need (in Israel, it’s not American style, 2 rooms apartment means 1 bedroom apartment), with or without furniture, with or without pets, and, of course, choose the location.
 It might be not so easy.
 Israel is a small country, so you can easily live in one city, work in another one, and drive just 20 minutes.
 For example, if you work in Herzliya, you may consider apartment in Herzliya itself if you don’t have a car, or in Kfar Saba, Raanana, Hod-HaSharon, Tel Aviv if you do.

 What else do you need to have prepared in advance?
-Definitely, a bank cheque book.
-You will use it to pay for the apartment, so, make sure to have 15 spare cheques there.
+Definitely, a bank check book.
+You will use it to pay for the apartment, so, make sure to have 15 spare checks there.
 Think of somebody who can co-sign the lease contract with you.
 Lastly, have laptop with Internet and Facebook account :)

 ## Searching
 > TL;DR